-The fee per stage is £6,330 (stage 1 - Certificate; stage 2 - Diploma; and stage 3 - Masters).
+This is the fee per stage (stage 1 - Certificate; stage 2 - Diploma; and stage 3 - Masters).
 Each stage takes six months.
-Fees for subsequent years are subject to confirmation.

 |Part-time, distance learning (3 years)

-The fee per stage is £6,330 (stage 1 - Certificate; stage 2 - Diploma; and stage 3 - Masters).
+This is the fee per stage (stage 1 - Certificate; stage 2 - Diploma; and stage 3 - Masters).
 Each stage takes one year.
-Fees for subsequent years are subject to confirmation.

 For courses which are longer than one year, the tuition fees quoted are for the first year of study.
 Fees for subsequent years are subject to increase (no more than 2% each year).